Engine Top Shroud Variations

 Oil Bath Pre-Cleaners

-RPO K47, Heavy Duty Oil Bath Air Cleaner, first became available in the mid-1963 model year for cars and FCs.
-Note that it was never offered for any Corvair prior to 1963, including wagons and FCs, although many people have later added them.
-This article details the different versions and…
+RPO K47, Heavy Duty Oil Bath Air Cleaner, first became available at the start of the 1963 model year for FCs and on May 8, 1963 for all cars except those with AC or turbochargers.
+While it was never originally offered for any Corvair prior to 1963, including wagons and…

 Continue reading